storj/docs/app/(docs)/object-mount/user-guides/basic/page.md

 (cuno) $ ls /cuno/s3/<bucket>/<path>
 ```

-See {ref}`user-guide-cloud-paths` for more information, options and examples of using Direct Interception with the Object Mount CLI.
+See [user-guide-cloud-paths]() for more information, options and examples of using Direct Interception with the Object Mount CLI.

 #### Fully supported shells